wallabag/wallabag/README.md

 # poche

-Abandon Pocket, Instapaper and other Readibility service : adopt poche.
+Abandon Pocket, Instapaper and other Readability service : adopt poche.
 It is the same, but it is open source.

 ## Usage